Too Hot, Too Cold, Just Right – How Weather Fluctuations Impact Blood Pressure

 With this in mind, those with hypertension or cardiovascular disease need to be vigilant.

 Avoid dehydration by keeping your fluids topped up.
 The NHS recommends water or diluted squash as good options.
-Caffeine and alcohol won’t suffice as they have the opposite effect.
+Caffeine and alcohol won’t suffice, as they have the opposite effect.

 The simplest test to check how well hydrated you are?